ShreeV4124/aioc-ai-operations-center/README.md

-# AIOC — AI Operations Center
+# AIOC — AI Operations Center (NOTE: Working on it/not yet completed)

 AI-powered operational intelligence platform for incident analysis, root-cause detection, and operational knowledge retrieval using LLMs + RAG.